scottyhq/insar_scripts/TSX/README.md

 ```

 ## prepare_tsx.py
 Assuming you've ordered data through the German Aerospace Center (DLR) [Web Portal](https://centaurus.caf.dlr.de:8443/eoweb-ng/template/default/welcome/entryPage.vm) you should have a few tar.gz files in a directory.
 Running this script will unarchive the data, and automatically create the required directory structure for processing with ROI_PAC.
-Note that this requires tsx_parser scripts (above) to be installed.
+Note that this requires TSX pre-processor scripts (above) to be installed.

-## run ROI_PAC
+## Running ROI_PAC
 The standard process_2pass.pl script has to be *run in two steps*:
 ```
 process_2pass.pl int.proc roi_prep orbbase